babel/podcast.babeljs.io/episodes/nicolo.md

 [19:34] **Nicolò**: Okay.
 Well whenever I spend too much time dealing with issues or always doing small bug fixes, sometimes I get bored and I lose motivation to work on that.
 So like when it happens, I just look for like something maybe big to do.

-[19:52] **Nicolò**:For example, like after my internship, when I started working again on Babel, by the end of September, for some reason, I wasn't like real excited to come back.
+[19:52] **Nicolò**:For example, like after my internship, when I started working again on Babel, by the end of September, for some reason, I wasn't really excited to come back.
 So I started doing like a bunch of different things.
 I wrote that yarn plugin that we now use to manage releases.
 I had the opportunity to focus on something completely different to get back my energy and then to work again on what I usually do.

 [20:22] **Henry**: Yeah, that's awesome.
 If anything, I would encourage people to do that more.
 I think what I want to challenge is this assumption that most of the time you're doing maintenance you have to be fixing bugs and looking at issues when..
 Not that we shouldn't ever look at issues.